eth-educators/rescue-ui/README.md

 Run `npm run dev` in your terminal, and then open [localhost:5173](http://localhost:5173) in your browser.

+Run `cd docs; make docs; git commit --amend` if the docs were edited.
+You will need [Docker](https://docs.docker.com/engine/install/) installed and running.

 Run `npm run pretty` to normalize style before committing.

 # Publishing